 - Bernard Siegel – Executive Director of the Regenerative Medicine Foundation (RMF)

-We had also collected an enormous amount of trend data and knew more about the stem cell and cord blood industry than anyone else worldwide.
+We also collected an enormous amount of trend data and became more knowledgeable about the stem cell industry than anyone else worldwide.

 As a result, a shocking thing happened.

 BioInformant quickly grew from 1,000 views per month, to 10,000 views per month, to more than 50,000 views per month.

 Today in 2019, the site is approaching nearly 1 million views per year.